GameStop frenzy sparks fresh investment in stock-trading apps

 Stash, which doubled its active accounts to over 5 million by the end of last year, operates with only four trading windows a day to discourage rapid speculative trading, it said.

-U.K.-based Freetrade.io told Reuters by email that its user numbers last year grew six-fold to 300,000 and that it had raised a total $35 million, including from a crowd-funding round from over 10,000 customers.
+U.K.-based Freetrade.io told Reuters by email that its user numbers last year grew six-fold to 300,000 and by mid-February had reached 560,000.
+It said it had raised a total $35 million, including from crowd-funding rounds from over 10,000 customers.

 But it does not offer margin trading or riskier offerings.
 “These products encourage investors to behave as if they are gambling or speculating rather than investing,” a Freetrade.io spokesman said.